johnnypovolny/showroom/README.md

 # Snowroom

 A mock showroom app for consumers to peruse and purchase different colorways of a snowboard.
-All development (as well as a minimal UX/UI design) was done by the creator, Johnny Povolny, as sample code to demonstrate expertise in the latest front-end technologies for prospective clients and employers.
+All development (as well as a minimal UX/UI design and logos) was done by the creator, Johnny Povolny, as sample code to demonstrate expertise in the latest front-end technologies for prospective clients and employers.